rmyers/ci/jobs/README.md

 # Jobs folder

 Just a place to store jobs.
-Don't actually commit anything here.
-Just useful for debugging.

-Run the 'store' command to get the existing jobs:
+You can use these to test your changes before uploading to jenkins.
+After you make a change simply run:

-    python jobs.py store
+    python jobs.py reconfig --dry

+This will render the configs and you can see the changes in git diff.
+Please remember to commit these changes with your job changes so we can see the changes over time.